 "They gave it a name: CANINE PARVOVIRUS and they set out to destroy it.
 But they couldn't" and to this day, canine Parvovirus stalks the planet, claiming the lives of unprotected dogs."

-I don't mean to make light of such a serious and insidious disease but in researching it, some of the stuff I read made it sound like a 50’s sci-fi thriller.
-Besides, if you’ve read any of my other hubs, I seem to write about a lot of gloomy stuff and yes, boys just want to have fun, too.
+I don't mean to make light of such a serious and insidious disease but in researching it, some of the stuff I read made it sound like a 1950’s sci-fi thriller.

-But anyway, Parvo is all of the above.
-With one major addition: it's preventable and treatable.
+But, Parvo, as it's generally referred to, is all of the above.
+With one major emphasis: it's preventable and treatable.

 A highly contagious viral disease, CPV is spread primarily through the stool of infected dogs.
 What makes CPV so insidious is that, unlike most viruses that die within hours or days outside of its host, the parvo virus can live for months in the environment.

 Most scientists believe it can survive up to a year outside the host regardless of precipitation or temperature extremes.